 In collaboration with the Accessible Education Center, instructors play a key role in facilitating academic accommodations so that students with disabilities can engage with course material and equitably demonstrate knowledge.

-Please see our Syllabus Statement page for more information, including recommended text to use.
+Please see the Syllabus Statement and University Course Policies page for more information.

 What is a reasonable accommodation?